BlackLight54/self-evaluated-policies/README.md

 1. [The Power Of Prolog: A Couple of Meta-interpreters in Prolog](https://www.metalevel.at/acomip/)

 ### Goal
-Goal is to prove the evaluation of a prolog program.
-This can be done using a proof tree.\[?\] To do this, we must interpret the prolog perogram that is being queried, and extract the states that are the nodes of the proof tree.
+The goal is to prove the evaluation of a Prolog program.
+This can be done using a proof tree.\[?\] To do this, we must interpret the Prolog program that is being queried, and extract the states that are the nodes of the proof tree.

 ### Interpreters
 "Informally, an interpreter is a program that evaluates programs.
 Interpretation is pervasive in computer science both from a theoretical and practical perspective, and many programs are interpreters for domain-specific languages.
 For example, a program reading settings from a configuration file and adjusting itself accordingly is interpreting this "configuration language". "\[1\]